Execution Plan

 When you invoke same SP 'get_order_info' again with low selectivity (that is, an input for which a high percentage of rows will be returned), In this case the SP reuse the same Execution plan which stored in cache

-Execution plan created for high selectivity input not for low so the plan efficiency will be reduced and performance too
+the problem is this Execution plan created for high selectivity input not for low so the plan efficiency will be reduced and performance too

 How to check for Reuse of Execution Plans